| This page features actual concept characters and/or cereals which for one reason or another never made it to the cereal aisle. |

 | This is a 1965 prototype box of Quaker Oats Corn Flakes which we understand was never manufactured. |

 | Post Huckle Flakes (1960) was the first attempt at a cereal with marshmallows.
 It failed.
-General Mills got it right when they invented marbits and introduced Lucky Charms. |
+General Mills got it right when they invented marbits and introduced Lucky Charms.
+Like the other entries on this page, this cereal never made it to the shelf. |

 Thank you for visiting.
 Aloha!